Refund of Member Contributions Overview

 You are entitled to make an election as to the disposition of your contributions by completing Section D of the form.
 If you don't complete this section, or leave employment without completing the STD-687, you'll need to complete the CalPERS refund form.
 Download the refund package (PDF) or call us at 888 CalPERS (or 888-225-7377) to request one be mailed to you.

 The employer's contributions are not refundable.
 Only the contributions you make, or that your employer makes on your behalf, are refundable.
 If you elect a refund of contributions, the taxable portion of your refund will be subject to mandatory federal tax withholding of 20 percent.
 You also have the option to have 2 percent State tax withheld from the taxable portion of the refund.
 If you live in California and do not make a State tax election, State tax will automatically be withheld.
 The only way to avoid this withholding is by electing to rollover the taxable portion of your refund into an IRA or other eligible savings plan.
 When completing form STD-687, the page titled “CalPERS Direct Rollover Election Form” must be submitted to CalPERS to elect a rollover.

 Once we receive the separation/disposition notification from your employer or your completed refund election form, we will process your refund.
 Common errors that can result in us having to return your form are:

 - Your spouse or registered domestic partner doesn't sign the form.

-- You don't sign the Justification for Absence of Spouse's or Registered Domestic Partner's Signature (BSD-800A) (PDF, 42 KB) form or check the "I'm not legally married or do not have a registered domestic partner" box.
+- You don't sign the Justification for Absence of Spouse's or Registered Domestic Partner's Signature (BSD-800A) (PDF) form or check the "I'm not legally married or do not have a registered domestic partner" box.

 - The form hasn't been notarized or signed by an authorized CalPERS representative.